How to check if your waste is international catering waste (ICW) and how to store, transport and dispose of it.

 Private plane operators should leave the declaration with the airport operator for APHA to collect, or send it to the APHA office responsible for that airport.

-Catering waste from submarines and fishing vessels that do not land in countries outside of the EU or re-stocked with food outside of EU waters is not considered International catering waste.
+Catering waste from submarines and fishing vessels that do not land outside the UK, Channel Islands and Isle of Man or re-stocked with food outside of UK, Channel Islands and Isle of Man waters are not considered International catering waste.